RaidThabet/banki/README.md

 ## Troubleshooting

-### Issue: "Unable to connect" to domains (banki.local, keycloak.local, admin.keycloak.local)
+### Issue: "Unable to connect" or SSL connection errors

-**Cause**: Either services are not running or hosts file is not configured correctly.
+**Cause**: Either services are not running, hosts file is not configured correctly, or SSL certificates haven't been accepted.

 **Solution**:
 ```bash